encoredev/encore/docs/deploy/infra.md

 ## Infrastructure Setup
 The precise infrastructure that Encore provisions depends on the cloud provider and the type of environment you select.

-To run your application, Encore provisions a managed Kubernetes cluster for each environment (when deploying to your own cloud).
+For Google Cloud Platform we deploy your application using Cloud Run services, for a managed and serverless experience.
+We're working on adding support for additional deployment options, such as AWS Lambda and Kubernetes deployments.

 **Production Environments**